 As part of the project I developed an online card creator for the team to use that allowed anyone to produce effectively "production-ready" cards for the game.
 This was very valuable as it sped up our workflow massively and allowed us to playtest with final card designs and iterate on the card's contents without re-editing Photoshop documents!

-Linked below is the presentation used to show our playtesting changes and final game concept, as well as a link to the card generator which includes an instructional video on how to play the game.
+Linked below is the presentation used to show our playtesting changes and final game concept, as well as a link to the card generator.
+Also below is our group's rule demonstration video.